digitalarche/Sentinel/Scripts/Export&Import_AnalyticsRules/ReadMe.md

 ### This script will not migrate Azure Sentinel analytics rules that is:

-- Not active
+- Not active.
-- From fusion type
+- From fusion type.
-- From 1st party alert providers (ASC\AATP\NM\IDP\MDATP)
+- From 1st party alert providers (ASC\AATP\NM\IDP\MDATP).
-- if in the new workspace that Log analytics table that the rule query is not exist
+- If in the new workspace is missing the Log analytics table that the rule query.